 Some people also add mushrooms to the sauce, but the base sauce includes shallots, cognac, dijon mustard, beef base and heavy cream.
 Steak Diane sauce is basically the almost twin brother to Steak Au Poivre which doesn’t generally include the dijon mustard.

-I use ribeye or boneless NY strip steaks.
-Then with a rolling pin I flatten out the steaks.
+- What kind of steak is used for steak Diane?
+We use ribeye or boneless NY strip steaks.
+Then with a rolling pin, flatten out the steaks.
 Some people also use filet cuts, but remember fat is flavor in steaks!

 Tools Used in the making of this Steak Diane:

-Pig Tail Flipper: I use this to flip the chicken without damaging the skin and its super easy.
+Food Flipper: I use this to flip the chuck roast easily.
 I use this tool EVERY time I cook something that requires flipping, it is amazing.